 I realize that I sound like a real curmudgeon and we’re barely into paragraph three, but I can’t help it.
 Christmas is now a commercial racket that leaves everyone over the age of six feeling frazzled.
 Every year magazine articles extol people who get into the spirit of it all by hanging their hand-knitted stockings from a mantelpiece decorated with swags of juniper that they’ve been gathering in the forest since dawn and marveling at the trays of iced and sprinkled cookies in the shape of Christmas trees, Santa and snowflakes that they turn out every afternoon at 3:00 pm.
 But what they don’t say is that every one of them goes on to have a full-on nervous breakdown on January 3, before filing for divorce on January 8.
 But I digress.

 Sir Henry came from a relatively modest and conservative background, but his drive and determination to succeed was evident from a young age in everything he did.
 In 1882 at the age of 23 he married Mary Dodgson, an unassuming woman from a social background similar to his own.
 Shortly thereafter he and his father set up in the brokerage business where they made money by forming the Toronto Electric Light Company at the dawn of the age of electricity, but mostly in land speculation in the North-West where land would eventually be sold to the railways and net the Pellatts a fortune.
-Sir Henry went on to become a highly successful financier, investing in manufacturing, mining, (including the McIntyre Mines which were once one of Canada’s most important gold mines – I wonder if they’re any relation and if there’s any money left?), railroads and industry, using borrowed money from banking institutions at a time when the whole shebang was entirely unregulated.
+Sir Henry went on to become a highly successful financier, investing in manufacturing, railroads and mining (including the McIntyre Mines which were once one of Canada’s most important gold mines – I wonder if they’re any relation of mine and if there’s any money left?), using borrowed money from banking institutions at a time when the whole shebang was entirely unregulated.
 Hence, the fall when it came was steep.

 Casa Loma remained empty for many years despite its magnificent carved stucco ceilings, hand carved wood paneling and enormous stained glass domed roof in the conservatory.
 Eventually it was taken over by the Kiwanis who turned it into a tourist destination until they lost control of it in 2011.
 These days it is rented out for weddings and private functions and is a popular film location for TV and movies.
-Perhaps Harry and Meghan could take it over when they move?
-I am delighted for them, by the way – the way Meghan has been treated by the tabloids and right wing press is vile.
-Besides, the fact that they want to be financially independent is admirable, I would have thought.